Back to earlier work

 ChessIQ

-Review your games with Stockfish in the browser, then train from what you missed.
+Review your games with Stockfish in the browser, then turn what you missed into focused practice.

-Built for repeated post-game use: fast first feedback, deeper analysis over time, and training generated from your own positions.
+Built for repeated post-game use as a free local-first utility: fast first feedback, deeper analysis over time, and follow-up practice from your own positions.

 Problem

 Most chess apps optimize for play, content feeds, or subscriptions.
-I wanted a focused post-game review loop that holds up under repeated use.
+I wanted a focused post-game review loop that stays useful as a free local-first utility.

 Who it is for